 What to Expect in Curriculum Committee

-Curriculum Committee meetings are held Tuesday mornings 8:30 to 9:30 a.m., and your proposal must be represented by preferably you, or a department representative who can answer the committee's questions.
+Curriculum Committee meets Tuesday from 8:30 to 9:30 AM.
+Proposals must be represented by you or a department representative who can answer the committee's questions.
 Curriculum Committee will review the entire course and/or program, not just the proposed change.
-Chairs, Deans and Curriculum Committee use the course approver guide and program approver guide when reviewing a proposal in CourseLeaf.
+Chairs, deans, and the committee use approver guides when reviewing a proposal in CourseLeaf.
 Curriculum Committee may use a first and second reading to complete the approval process, but proposals can be approved after a first reading.

-You will be notified via email when your proposal is scheduled to go through Curriculum Committee.
-Please let the Committee Chair know if you have a preferred date or time during the meeting.
-Please note that it is difficult to estimate with precision the amount of time needed for each item as multiple proposals are reviewed.
-The agenda and related materials are posted to the Curriculum Outlook folder one week prior to the meeting.
+You will be notified via email when your proposal is scheduled for Curriculum Committee.
+Your proposal can be scheduled for a more specific timeframe between 8:30 and 9:30, but note that it is difficult to estimate the amount of time needed for each item as multiple proposals are reviewed in a meeting.

-At the meeting, we will ask you to give a brief one minute introduction to your proposal.
-Committee members will have already reviewed your proposal and may have questions or comments.
+At the meeting, the chair will ask for a brief summary of the proposal.
+Committee members will have already reviewed your proposal and may have questions and/or comments.

 The committee can either:

-- Approve for first reading with no required action items (could have suggestions)
+- Approve after first reading with no required action items (they may have suggestions)

-- Approve for first reading with required action items
+- Approve after first reading with required action items

-- Vote that is insufficient for approval for first reading
+- Vote that the proposal is insufficient for approval

-If the status of your proposal, required action items, or suggestions are not clear, you are invited to ask the Chair for clarification; it is important that you have a good understanding of feedback.
+If the status of the proposal, required action items, or suggestions are not clear, the submitter is invited to ask the chair for clarification.

-After the committee approves the proposed curriculum changes, the curriculum team will make the changes in Banner and Webforms (the state system) and notify you via email.
-Please note that state approval can take anywhere from 1 to 4 months.
+After the committee approves the curriculum changes, the instructional systems specialist will apply changes in the appropriate systems and send an email notification.
+Please note that state approval can take anywhere from one to four months.